sandhawke/crosscloud/functionality.md

 More difficult: Alice and Bob are using two different chess apps, which use different vocabularies.

-## Efficient Change Propagation

-Story: Alice makes a move in her chess game with Bob.
-Bob wants to see that move immediately.

 ## Trust

 Use case: only pay attention to product reviews from people who are likely to be trustworthy, perhaps determined via my social network

-## Outbound Scaling (Akamai, the "Justing Beiber" problem)

-Use case: a microblog with millions of followers, hopefully without paying for thousands of servers

-## Inbound Scaling (Google Crawler)

-Use case: a query which needs to traverse thousands or millions of servers, for aggregation (star ratings), or for finding a few special bits.

 ## Bridging to Legacy Systems